nhmtns/garden-iot/README.md

 # garden-iot
 Garden Automation based on IOT technology

-This project's main aim is to develop an automated watering system for vegetable garden consisting of multiple raised beds (zones).
+This project's main aim is to develop an automated watering system for my vegetable garden consisting of multiple raised beds (zones).

 Here are some key requirements:

 - Fully automated watering of plants based on environmental elements data
-- Support multiple watering zones, each with varying watering needs
+- Support for individually controlled multiple watering zones, each with varying watering needs
-- Smart system (improved) based on historical data
 - Can fully function in offline mode
 - Independent, does not require additional software to be running actively on other computer(s)
+- Smart system (improved) based on historical data

 Hardware:
 - Arduino Mega (one or multiple)